 Best Camping Lantern: Coleman Vanquish Spin 550 Lantern

 Choose between four light settings: high, medium, low, and flashing, which you can use for an emergency situation.
 If the light is left on for very long periods it will automatically turn off to prevent excessive battery drain.
 The light is built to handle drops of up to two metres so you don’t need to worry about accidental damage caused by kids (or adults!)
-A very cool bonus feature of this light is the ability to charge your mobile or other USB devices such as speakers.
-The lithium-ion battery is rechargeable and shows you its charge status, plus you can tuck the charging wire inside the lantern when not in use.
-It’s a great option if you’re trying to find the best rechargeable camping lantern.
-Pros Cons Click here to check price on Tentworld

 Best Camping Torch: Goal Zero 250 Torch

-Choose between settings to best suit your needs at the time: use as a torch, red light for emergencies, and a floodlight, with full or half-light options.
 This torch can be used to charge your mobile devices, which is such a handy feature when camping to always be contactable.
 It’s not super light at 4.1kg but with all the settings and features that’s easy to overlook.
 If you’re looking for the best camping torch Australia has to offer, it’s hard to look past the Goal Zero Torch.
-Pros Cons Click here to check price on Tentworld

 Best LED Camping Light: Blazin’ Bison LED Rechargeable Lantern